GodChungus/GodChungus/README.md

 🔭 Student based in Nepal, focused on Mathematics (Olympiad & pure math)
 <br>
-👑 Aiming for Nepal’s IMO team (2027)
+👑 Aiming for Nepal’s IMO Team
 <br>
 ☁ Passionate about problem-solving, algorithms, and elegant thinking